SwedenLivingWorld world_2_fill WorldBusiness BusinessSports sports-soccer SportsEntertainmentEntertain

 People talk a lot about permit processes, that they should go faster.
 But then you have to remember that it's not the only thing that determines how much prospecting there will be, but it's a global market.
 It depends a lot on the general business cycle, on commodity prices, on what investors see as opportunities and risks for permits in different industries, says Kjellson.

-We don't have that up our sleeve.
+We have nothing up our sleeve.